 For those lazy summer evenings, set up a projector and movie screen in someone's backyard, have youth bring cushions and blankets to sit on, and enjoy an outdoor movie!
 If you really want to get fancy, you can set up a concession table on the side for popcorn and other snacks and string up lights around the perimeter so youth can see where they're going.

 This game is simple to put together and is great for building teamwork!

 Divide into two teams, and volley a water balloon over the net using only towels and blankets held between teammates.
 The team that lets the balloon fall to the ground or break loses a point!
 You will get wet!

-This game can have a lot of variety.
-You can play with only one water balloon, or use two to make it extra challenging.
-You can have teammates pair up and hold a towel between them, or have the whole team use a single large blanket.
-Make sure to have lots of water baloons on hand, because it can get pretty crazy!
+This game can have a lot of variations.
+You can play with only one water balloon or use two to make it extra challenging.
+You can have teammates pair up and hold a towel between them or have the whole team use a single large blanket.
+Make sure to have lots of water balloons on hand because it can get pretty crazy!

 8. Football Practice

 Yet another carnival game that's fun for all ages and easy to make yourself!

 Cut different-sized holes in a cheap tarp, line the holes with colorful duct tape, and mark each hole with a different point value.
 String the tarp up so that it's perpendicular to the ground and have youth compete to see who can get the most points in 10 throws!